gcharters/stateful-kube-demo/README.md

-# stateful-kube-demo
+# A Stateful Open Liberty application in Kubernetes

 Demo a stateful Liberty app in Kubernetes (because lots of apps are stateful).
+The first part shows in-memory session replication using Hazelcast.
+There is no session affinity.
+The second part adds nginx Ingress to provide session affinity based on the JSESSIONID Cookie.

 The core Sessions/Hazelcast application is derived from the Open Liberty Guide on Sessions.

 The following instructions were tested on Docker for Mac.